Updated: May 2026

 Parking Can Be Limited

-Another reason many visitors skip renting a car is parking.
-During busy months, weekends, and sunset hours, beach parking lots and popular restaurant areas can fill up quickly.
-It’s also important to note that on Anna Maria Island, all four tires must be completely off the pavement and within designated parking areas — parking partially on the road or grass can result in a ticket.
+During busy months, weekends, and sunset hours, beach parking lots and popular restaurant areas fill up quickly.
+It’s also worth knowing that on Anna Maria Island all four tires must be completely off the pavement and within designated parking areas.
+Parking partially on the road or grass can result in a ticket.
+For more on navigating the island without the parking headache, see my Ultimate Guide to Common Mistakes on Anna Maria Island.

 Until next time…